mickeyboxell/oci-service-operator/docs/installation.md

 ### Enable Instance Principal

-The OCI Service Operator for Kuberentes needs OCI Instance Principal details to provision and manage OCI services/resources in the customer tenancy.
+The OCI Service Operator for Kuberentes (OSOK) needs OCI Instance Principal details to provision and manage OCI services/resources in the your tenancy.
 This is the recommended approach for running OSOK within OCI.

-The customer is required to create a OCI dynamic group as detailed [here](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm#Managing_Dynamic_Groups).
+You are required to create a OCI dynamic group as detailed [here](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm#Managing_Dynamic_Groups).

-Once the dynamic group is created, below sample matching rule can be added to the dynamic group
+After creating a dynamic group you must create a matching rule similar to the sample below:
 ```
-#### Below rule matches the kubernetes worker instance ocid or the compartment where the worker instances are running
+#### The rule below matches the Kubernetes worker instance ocid or the compartment where the worker instances are running

 Any {instance.id = 'ocid1.instance.oc1.iad..exampleuniqueid1', instance.compartment.id = 'ocid1.compartment.oc1..exampleuniqueid2'}

 ```

-Customer needs to create an OCI Policy that can be tenancy wide or in the compartment for the dynamic group created above.
+You must create an OCI policy that can be tenancy wide or limited to the compartment of the dynamic group above.

 ```
-### Tenancy based OCI Policy for the dynamic group
+### Tenancy based OCI policy for the dynamic group
 Allow dynamic-group <DYNAMICGROUP_NAME> to manage <OCI_SERVICE_1> in tenancy
 Allow dynamic-group <DYNAMICGROUP_NAME> to manage <OCI_SERVICE_2> in tenancy
 Allow dynamic-group <DYNAMICGROUP_NAME> to manage <OCI_SERVICE_3> in tenancy
 Allow dynamic-group <DYNAMICGROUP_NAME> to manage <OCI_SERVICE_4> in tenancy

-### Compartment based OCI Policy for the dynamic group
+### Compartment based OCI policy for the dynamic group
 Allow dynamic-group <DYNAMICGROUP_NAME> to manage <OCI_SERVICE_1> in compartment <NAME_OF_THE_COMPARTMENT>
 Allow dynamic-group <DYNAMICGROUP_NAME> to manage <OCI_SERVICE_2> in compartment <NAME_OF_THE_COMPARTMENT>
 Allow dynamic-group <DYNAMICGROUP_NAME> to manage <OCI_SERVICE_3> in compartment <NAME_OF_THE_COMPARTMENT>